top of page

 When you put Dr. Martin Luther King, Jr.’s principles and steps of nonviolence into action it makes a difference.
 It reduces violence, establishes trust, and restores community.

-We’ve been focusing our efforts in some of Chicago’s neighborhoods most affected by violence—Austin, Back of the Yards, Brighton Park, and West Garfield Park.
+We’ve been focusing our efforts in some of Chicago’s neighborhoods most affected by violence—Austin, Back of the Yards, West Garfield Park, and portions of Brighton Park.
 And it’s getting measurable results, changing lives, and giving people hope again.

 PRACTICING NONVIOLENCE